Income Tax Act 2007

 You could also call this:

-“Co-operative companies can add tax credits to cash payouts for shareholders”
+"Co-operative companies giving tax credits to shareholders with cash payments"

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.

-Next up: OB 78B: Co-operative companies attaching imputation credits to cash distributions to groups
+OB 78B: Co-operative companies attaching imputation credits to cash distributions to groups, or

 Imputation credit accounts (ICA)